-The ELN has used Venezuelan territory at least since the 1970s, when an army push against the group in Antioquia province -- Operation Anori -- almost destroyed its leadership, forcing the group to move its main power base to Arauca, on the Venezuelan border.
+The National Liberation Army (ELN) has used Venezuelan territory at least since the 1970s, when an army push against the group in Antioquia province — Operation Anori — almost destroyed its leadership, forcing the group to move its main power base to Arauca, on the Venezuelan border.
 One of the group’s most powerful units, the Domingo Lain Front, was formed in Arauca in the late 1970s.

-Previous Venezuelan governments were hostile to the rebels, particularly following the 1995 Cararabo massacre of eight Venezuelan marines by the ELN in Apure.
+Previous Venezuelan governments were hostile to the rebels, particularly following the 1995 Cararabo massacre of eight Venezuelan marines by the ELN in Apure state.
 In 1998 the government allowed Colombia to enter its territory to pursue ELN guerrillas who had taken refuge there after an attack.

-Venezuela is not just a hideout for ELN leaders, however, but is a location for them to run criminal schemes, including kidnapping, extortion, and, increasingly, international drug trafficking.
+The ELN use Venezuela as a hideout for leaders, and also as a location to run criminal schemes, including kidnapping, extortion, and, increasingly, international drug trafficking.
 This applies particularly in Apure.
-On a trip to the region in 2011, InSight Crime learnt that it was common knowledge in the Colombian border city of Arauca that the ELN ran an “office” to collect extortion payments just across the border in Apure.
+On a trip to the region in 2011, InSight Crime learned that it was common knowledge in the Colombian border city of Arauca that the ELN ran an “office” to collect extortion payments just across the border in Apure.
 Residents cross the bridge into Venezuela, make their payments, and return to Colombia, with no intervention from the Venezuelan authorities.

 ELN unit Domingo Lain’s Border Commission (Comision de Frontera) is in charge of cross-border actions including trafficking.